instantlinux/docker-tools/ansible/README.md

-## Ansible for Kubernetes and Docker Swarm
+## Ansible for Kubernetes

-This directory contains playbooks to set up Kubernetes or Docker swarm nodes in a secure way, by techniques recommended in Kubernetes and Docker documentation plus numerous 3rd-party best-practices recommendations.
+This directory contains playbooks to set up Kubernetes nodes in a secure way, by techniques recommended in Kubernetes and Docker documentation plus numerous 3rd-party best-practices recommendations.
 It also has tools to configure LVM for LUKS encrypted disk volumes.